top of page

 '23-'24 Season

-From Autumn 2023 to Summer 2024, DPL will be presenting our first full season of live-action entertainment for your viewing pleasure.
+From Autumn 2023 to Summer 2024, DPL will be presenting our first full season of live-action entertainment for your perusal and pleasure.
 Kicking off with The From Above/From Below Ball on October 27th & 28th, the year will continue with a full lineup of theatrical entertainment, from comedy to tragedy to everything in between.

 Theatrical Lineup